Guided First Ascents at Red Rock, NV Overview

 Meeting Time and Location for Full-Day Programs

-Available for beginner, intermediate, and advanced level courses.
-Participants can meet their guide at at a location nearby the Red Rock Scenic Drive, or at any hotel on the Las Vegas Strip or west of the Strip.
-Pick-up/meeting time is 8am; the days genereally finish at 5pm with a return to your hotel by 6pm.
+Participants can meet their guide at at a location nearby the Red Rock Scenic Drive.
+Meeting time is 8am; the days generally finish at 5pm.

 For a listing of places to camp, hotels (near Red Rock Canyon and also in Las Vegas), and directions to Red Rock Canyon, download our Red Rock Canyon Camping, Lodging, and Directions brochure to the right.